 - Know your budget.
-If you have a small budget, a trading strategy that lets you buy and hold could make more sense than one that requires frequent trades and thus lots of transaction fees.
-If you have a larger budget you have more trading methods at your disposal.
+If you have a small budget, a trading strategy that lets you buy and hold platinum could make more sense than one that requires frequent trades and thus lots of transaction fees.
+If you have a larger budget you have more platinum trading methods at your disposal.

 - Assess market conditions.
 Are platinum prices trending higher or lower?
 Get to know how the market’s acting before you make your first trade.

 - Pick the platinum trading method that works best for you.
 Make sure you fully understand the trading strategy you want to follow before you make your move.
 Once you do that, you’ll be ready to trade platinum.